az4mary/zyne.store/lease-repair-terms.md

     - _Note:_ I am open to using your preferred licensed contractor, provided they offer fair pricing and are in good standing with the financing providers.

+-  **Lease & Loan Maturity Alignment:** A mandatory 24-month lease commitment is required.
+All financing must be structured to be **fully paid off by the end of the 24-month term.**
 -  **Lease Duration Commitment:** Because the loan is in your name, **you must be absolutely certain you can fulfill the entire 24-month lease duration**, or be prepared to find someone to transfer the loan to if you must leave early.

 ### **2. Payment Management & Dual Protection**